Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/server_endpoint.md

 ```

-These values can be hardcoded but for portability sake we recommend setting the parameters using the `rosparam set` command.
+These values can be hardcoded, but for the sake of portability, we recommend setting the parameters using the `rosparam set` command, or a `rosparam` YAML file.

 ```python
     ros_tcp_ip = rospy.get_param("/ROS_IP")